markmiscavage/scarlet/docs/source/cache/index.rst

         return cache_manager.get_group('key').get_version(slug)

-As with all class based views decorating individual methods does not work well so you want a certain response or method to not be cached, call :py:meth:`set_do_not_cache <cache.views.CacheView.set_do_not_cache>`
+As with all class based views decorating individual methods does not work well so you want a certain response or method to not be cached, call :py:meth:`set_do_not_cache <scarlet.cache.views.CacheView.set_do_not_cache>`

 Admin
 =====

-:py:class:`ModelAdmin <cache.admin.ModelAdmin>` is an extension of the default django ModelAdmin that will call invalidate_cache after a deleting or saving a model.
+:py:class:`ModelAdmin <scarlet.cache.admin.ModelAdmin>` is an extension of the default django ModelAdmin that will call invalidate_cache after a deleting or saving a model.
 In order to insure that these do not get called until after all m2m relationships have been updated, the update and add hooks are placed in the response_xxx methods.

 When creating a ModelAdmin you should ensure that the cache_manager attribute is set to the correct manager.

-:py:meth:`invalidate_cache <cache.admin.ModelAdmin.invalidate_cache>` simply calls this manager and passes the instance if it knows about it.
+:py:meth:`invalidate_cache <scarlet.cache.admin.ModelAdmin.invalidate_cache>` simply calls this manager and passes the instance if it knows about it.
 The default implementation will set force_all to True if it receives a queryset instead of a instance.

 If you want to invalidate additional values that have not been registered, override this method to provide that functionality.
 For example: